Next Conservative Leader Betting Odds

 Kemi Badenoch

-Kemi Badenoch who impressed many TV viewers in the previous Conservative Leadership race has been supported to become the next Tory leader.
+Kemi Badenoch who impressed many TV viewers in the previous Conservative Leadership race was chosen to become the next Tory leader.

 Top 10 Political Betting Websites in the UK